stefvhuynh/redux-patterns/README.md

 ## Selectors

-Selectors act as the layer between the redux store and the containers.
+Selectors act as the layer between the Redux store and the containers.
 Selectors need to know how the state tree is shaped as well as how the containers expect to receive data.
 In general, you will probably want two types of selectors: general access selectors and container-specific selectors.